Hack

 to run commandsmake test

-will run testsmake install
+will run testsmake install-abra

-will install it to$GOPATH/bin
+will install abra to$GOPATH/bin

 go get <package>